Foreign Visitors Fellowship Program

-- The Center will expect each fellow to give at least two presentations at academic meetings held at SRC or outside SRC but in Japan.
+- The Center will expect each fellow to give at least two presentations at academic meetings held in Japan, including the SRC.

-- The visiting fellow is also expected to give lectures to graduates students, actively join seminars and symposia, and collaborate with the SRC research fellows during and after his stay at the SRC.
+- The visiting fellow is also expected to give lectures to graduate students, actively join seminars and symposia, and collaborate with the SRC research fellows during and after his/her stay at the SRC.

-Applicants should submit applications for this program by the deadline (November 4, 2016).
-Applications can be sent by e-mail.
+Applicants should submit applications for this program by the deadline (August 23, 2019).